Confidence Calibration in Vision-Language-Action Models: Experiments

 The previous experiments evaluate confidence before the first action is executed, a conservative choice for safety-critical deployments.
 Yet many tasks might allow the robot to collect more information without risk before having to express confidence.
 For instance, in the wine glass scenario of Figure~\ref{fig:main}, the gripper can hover above the stem, refine its scene representation, and only then decide whether it is confident enough to proceed.
 More context should, in principle, yield better calibration.

-To test this intuition we measure calibration across 500 test trials for 100 different levels of task completion ($\{0,1,\dots,99\}\%$), where task completion is calculated as the current timestep index $t$ divided by the total number of timesteps in the task episode (and multiplied by 100).
-Our goal is to understand whether the quality of confidence estimates improves as the robot progresses in its task.
+To test this intuition, we measure calibration across 500 test trials for 100 different levels of task completion ($\{0,1,\dots,99\}\%$), where task completion is calculated as the current timestep index $t$ divided by the total number of timesteps in the task episode (and multiplied by 100).
+Results for each level of task completion are averaged across the 500 trials, to study whether high-level confidence and calibration trends might occur.
+In this section, we focus on 6 model/task suite combinations (OpenVLA and its 8-bit version, each applied to Spatial, Object, and Goal suites), to understand how any observations might generalize.
+Our goal is to examine whether the quality of confidence estimates changes as the robot progresses in its task.
 At each measured timestep, we compute $\text{ECE}_1$ and Brier score using the baseline method for producing confidence estimates.
 Because a downstream safety monitor might consider the history of recent estimates (beyond the current one), we evaluate three aggregation rules for reporting a confidence estimate at each timestep: \begin{enumerate} \item \textbf{Current} - confidence from the current timestep only; \item \textbf{Window (5)} - mean over the baseline confidence estimates from the current timestep and the four immediately preceding ones; \item \textbf{Avg.
-All} - mean over the baseline confidence estimates from all steps seen so far. \end{enumerate} To better understand the calibration error results, we also visualize how average confidence estimates evolve over the task horizon, separated by successful and failed trials.
+All} - mean over the baseline confidence estimates from all steps seen so far. \end{enumerate}

+Beyond calibration error, we also visualize how average confidence estimates evolve over the task horizon, separated by successful and failed trials.
 Finally, we plot reliability diagrams for the timesteps corresponding to $\{0,50,75,99\}\%$ completion.
 Reliability diagrams \citep{guo2017calibration} offer a visualization of expected calibration error, using a similar binning strategy.
 They show confidence against accuracy for each bin, where a well-calibrated system lies on the $x=y$ line.
 Results for the Spatial task suite with the fine-tuned OpenVLA model are shown in Figure~\ref{fig:across_time}.
-Additional results for Spatial with the Quant-8 model (Figure \ref{fig:across_time_spatial_quant8}), as well as the Object and Goal suites with the full precision (Figures \ref{fig:across_time_object} and \ref{fig:across_time_goal}) and Quant-8 models (Figures \ref{fig:across_time_object_quant8} and \ref{fig:across_time_goal_quant8}), are presented in Appendix \ref{app:task_time}.
+Additional results for Spatial with the Quant-8 model (Figure \ref{fig:across_time_spatial_quant8}), as well as the Object and Goal suites with the full precision (Figures \ref{fig:across_time_object}, \ref{fig:across_time_goal}) and Quant-8 models (Figures \ref{fig:across_time_object_quant8}, \ref{fig:across_time_goal_quant8}), are presented in Appendix \ref{app:task_time}.